 - Flour - Just a little to thicken the chimichanga filling.
 Gluten-free works, too.

-- Jackfruit - I find jackfruit to be a perfect meat replacement.
-You can use fresh, canned, or packaged jackfruit.
-Packed in water or brine is fine because we give it a good rinse before cooking it.
-If you can't find jackfruit, you can use vegan chicken or plant-based crumbles instead.
+- Jackfruit – I find jackfruit to be a perfect meat replacement.
+You can use canned or packaged.
+Packed in water or brine is fine because we give it a good rinse before cooking it and salsa.
+If you can’t find jackfruit, you can use vegan chicken or plant-based crumbles instead.

 - Seasoning - Just a little salt, pepper, and cumin are all you need!

-- Refried Beans - Canned refried beans are nice and convenient, but homemade beans work too!
-If canned, make sure they don’t have any lard or dairy when buying them, and try to find low-sodium if possible.
+- Refried Beans – Canned refried beans are nice and convenient, but homemade beans work too!
+If canned, make sure they don’t have any lard or dairy when buying them.

-- Vegan Dairy - Use your favorite vegan cheese and cream cheese.
-For cheese, I prefer a white variety such as Monterrey jack or mozzarella because I think it goes well with green chile, but cheddar would be just as tasty.
-Vegan cream cheese is used to make the sauce for serving.
-Any soft kind such as Kite Hill or Trader Joe’s is good.
+- Vegan Dairy – Use your favorite vegan cheese.
+I prefer a white variety such as Monterrey jack or mozzarella because I think it goes well with green chile, but cheddar would be just as tasty.

-- Broth - Low-sodium vegetable broth is the liquid base for the green chile “chicken” mixture.
+- Broth – Low-sodium vegetable broth is the liquid base for the green chile “chicken” mixture.
 If your’s isn’t low-sodium, you can simply omit the salt when adding seasoning.
-Vegan bouillon mixed with water can be used instead of broth.
+Vegan bouillon mixed with water can be used instead.

 - Cilantro - Fresh cilantro gives an herby flavor.